keithalewis/papers/ud.md

 analysis and monitoring of all instruments.
 As with any model, tuning to market data is a challenging problem that is amenable to ML techniques.

+The value of software to a company is not in the bits running through a CPU, or in the source code that gets turned into that.
+The value of software is having employees who have a mental model of how humans before them pressed many keys on a keyboard to create value for a company.

 The _market_ is modelled by vector-valued _price_, $(X_t)$, and
 _cash flow_, $(C_t)$ processes.
 The cash flow process represents
 discrete payments associated with owning instruments: dividends